louispaulet/ai_art_ressources/README.md

 ## Stable Diffusion

 Notebook to run stable diffusion on a prompt list and save to gDrive.

+## Large_resolution_tests

+Contains notebooks that deal with output resolutions higher than 512x512.
+Two techniques:
+1- superscale image then split and assemble paintings for a pixel art look 2- same but stitch the images by fusing the edges for a singular image look

+Method 1 can be accomplished by using the notebook `Loulou_version_2_BatchMode_image_2_image_using_diffusers.ipynb` by supplying a list of images.
+The image list should be all the squares resulting from a large image cut into a grid (done manually in photoshop).

+Method 2 should be soon availiable via either GoBig or Embiggen.

+### GoBig_stable_diffusion

+`loulou_version_of_jquesnelle_txt2imghd` is the first try at running txt2imghd in AWS sagemake studio lab.

+### InvokeAI_Embiggen

+???

 ## DREAMBOOTH